Photo of the exterior of the Artist Building at 300 Summer.

 Atrium space at the Artist Building at 300 Summer

-• Nine-story building built 1898, brick and steel beam construction
+• Nine-story building built 1898, brick, concrete and steel beam construction

 • Passenger elevator + ADA-compliant freight elevator